Fairfield Inn and Suites at Flamingo Crossings Review

 Here’s another look at one of the dining rooms.
 High chairs were available along the wall.

 Here is the breakfast buffet.
-Unfortunately, since everything is covered, I didn’t get any good food photos.
+Unfortunately, I didn’t get any good food photos since everything was covered.

 However, I ate breakfast here three mornings and got a good idea of what was available.
 Every morning it was pretty much the same thing.